VidyaPuri/CanteenMenuInterface/README.md

 OPERATOR PANEL

 Here Operator can select which of the available menus are to be used on selected day.
 With previous and next week buttons we navigate through weeks.
 Buttons are toggle type.
+There is a bug, if you try to de-toggle previously selected menu from which orders were made
+(you cant change how menu should be, for days that are already gone ... )

 TO-DO - when you change week the status of toggle buttons should change acording to the status of each meal at each day.
 TO-DO2 - limit max\min number of possible menus per day.

 USER PANEL